hibare/Server-Scripts/README.md

-# Rapler Scripts
+# Server Scripts

-Helper scripts to manage & maintain a server & its applications
+Ansible playbooks & other scripts to manage servers & applications.